Carrie Denise Ingram

 Patrick Durst has more than 40 years of professional experience, mostly in Asia and the Pacific, including positions with the Food and Agriculture Organization of the United Nations (FAO), USDA Forest Service U.S. Peace Corps, and various consulting assignments.
 He has extensive expertise in forest and natural resources management and policy, and his work has spanned from field-level agroforestry, bio-energy and forest restoration projects, to program development and management, and information and technology exchange.

 Ilka graduated in International Management at the University of Applied Sciences for Economics and Management (FOM) in Germany.
-She is Vice-President of the Brazilian non-profit organisation Instituto Últimos Refúgios and engages in environmental activism through filmmaking.
+She acts as independent consultant for the Brazilian non-profit organisation Instituto Últimos Refúgios and other non-profit projects.
+Her expertise is environmental activism through filmmaking and online marketing for non-profits.
 She is the current Operations Manager of the Terra Viva Grants Directory.
 Ilka is fluent in German, English and Portuguese.

 Carolina is an environmental scientist specialized in water resources management and river restoration with the use of natural materials such as large pieces of wood.
 She works in the areas of research, diagnosis, monitoring and recovery of degraded aquatic environments.
 Carolina has experiences in socio-environmental work and the development and implementation of projects focused on conservation.